ngageoint/hootenanny-ui/ARCHITECTURE.md

-`id` values from the OSM database as treated as opaque strings; no [assumptions](http://lists.openstreetmap.org/pipermail/dev/2013-February/026495.html) are made of them other than that they can be compared for identity and do not begin with a minus sign (and thus will not conflict with local `id` values).
+`id` values from the OSM database as treated as opaque strings; no [assumptions](http://lists.openstreetmap.org/pipermail/dev/2013-February/026495.html) are made of them other than that they can be compared for identity and do not begin with a minus sign (and thus will not conflicts with local `id` values).
 The three types of entities have separate `id` spaces:  a node can have the same numeric `id` as a way or a relation.
 Instead of segregating ways, nodes, and other entities into different datastructures, iD internally uses fully-unique